 Tangible capital assets acquired are recorded at cost.
-When the Organization receives contributions of tangible capital assets, their cost is equal to their fair value at the contribution date.
+When the Organization receives contributions of tangible capital assets, their cost is equal to their fair value at the contribution date plus all costs directly attributable to the acquisition of the tangible capital assets, or at a nominal value if fair value cannot be reasonably determined.